-As part of America's largest generation--one-third of the population--Millennials are on target to make an enormous cultural and economic impact on the country.
-With the first wave of Millennials entering their thirties and establishing themselves as professionals, there will be four generations in the workplace.
-And they will be providing care for six generations!
+As part of America's largest generation, Millennials are on target to make an enormous cultural and economic impact.
+Millennials make up one-third of the population.
+The first wave is entering their 30s and establishing themselves as professionals.
+Then there will be four generations in the workplace.
+And they will be providing care for six generations.

-Silent Generation: Born 1925-1942, this cohort was raised during times of Depression and war.
-Hard workers, struggling to succeed, they kept quiet.
-Characteristics: Traditional, fatalistic, status-seeking, patriotic and respect for authority.
-Dental issues: Much like the Greatest Generation, dental care was not readily available.
-About 25 percent of this group has severe periodontal disease.
+Silent Generation: Born 1925-1942.
+This cohort was raised during times of Depression and war.
+Industrious workers, struggling to succeed, they kept quiet.

-Baby Boomers: Born 1942-1960, this generation was raised in front of the television.
+Baby Boomers: Born 1942-1960.
+This generation was raised in front of the television.
 They also influenced popular music.
-You will likely have Boomer employees.
-Characteristics: Hard-working, fulfillment-seeking, direct communicators, adaptive and competitive.
-Dental issues: The first generation to have access to dental care, Boomers expect to maintain healthy mouths for their entire lives.
-As Boomers age, dental care will shift accordingly.
+You will likely have Baby Boomer employees.

 Millennial professionals are ideal healthcare providers.
 As a dentist, you want to treat each patient as a valuable individual.
 When you and your staff can tailor your approach for each generation, your patients will feel understood and appreciative.
 And they will refer their friends and colleagues.